ubccr/ccrdocs/pages/hpc/data-transfer.md

 For additional information on remote setup including additional options see [here](https://rclone.org/remote_setup/)

+!!!
+Error "Security Warning"
+    **rclone** stores your access tokens and information about your cloud services in your configuration file.
+You should keep your rclone.conf file in a secure location with proper permissions set.
+    As added protection, we recommend encrypting your configuration file.
+Information on how to do this can be found [here](https://rclone.org/docs/#configuration-encryption)

-To test the connection, create a file with the touch command or copy an exiting file to your OneDrive
+To test the connection, create a file with the touch command or copy an existing file to your OneDrive

 ```
 $ touch somefile.txt